luckyf/crypto-dns/README.md

 For Bug reports or feature requests, please [create an issue](https://github.com/LuckyF/crypto-dns/issues) in the crypto-dns repository.

-## Support
+## Support & Funding

-If you would like to support the development of this project, feel free to [contact me via mail](mailto:hey@frischknecht.dev?subject=Support%20Crypto-DNS).
+If you would like to support or fund the development of this project, feel free to [contact me via mail](mailto:hey@frischknecht.dev?subject=Support%20Crypto-DNS).

+## TODOs

+- Docs: Describe update cycle (CICD)
+- Docs: Describe lookup flow
+- Feature: Make DoH Lookup provider configurable